V-Sekai/manuals/decisions/20240324-v-sekai-as-slc.md

-# Propose: Implementation of V-Sekai as SLC
+# Suggestion: Implementing V-Sekai Using the SLC Framework

-## Context
+## Background

-In the realm of VR gaming, providing a cohesive and welcoming experience is critical.
-A VR dating game can capitalize on this by adhering to principles of simplicity, engagement, and completeness.
+The VR gaming landscape necessitates a seamless and inviting experience.
+A VR dating game can leverage this by adhering to principles of simplicity, engagement, and completeness.

-## Problem Statement
+## Issue

-The challenge lies in designing a VR dating game that's intuitive for newcomers, engaging to keep users hooked, and offers a full-feature set from launch without relying on subsequent updates or add-ons.
+The difficulty lies in crafting a VR dating game that is easy for beginners, engaging enough to retain users, and offers a comprehensive set of features from the get-go without depending on future updates or add-ons.

-## Proposal Details
+## Plan

-Using the SLC framework—Simple, Lovable, Complete—the project should:
+By employing the SLC framework—Simple, Lovable, Complete—the project should:

-- **Simple:** Focus on user-friendly design with clear instructions and easy navigation.
+- **Simple:** Prioritize user-friendly design with straightforward instructions and effortless navigation.

   ```pseudo
   function interact_with_object(object):